Houston Personal Injury Attorney

 In Texas, you generally have two years from the date of your injury to file your claim.
 There are some exceptions to this rule, depending on the circumstances surrounding your claim.
 For example, if you did not discover the injury until a later date, you will have two years from the date you discovered the injury rather than the date of the accident.
 If your claim involves litigation against a government agency, you must file a formal claim against the government within 6 months of your injury.

-The statute of limitations may seem restrictive, but this deadline provides a number of benefits for your case.
+The statute of limitations may seem restrictive, but this deadline provides a number of benefits for your injury case.
 First, filing within a set period of time ensures that your witnesses remain reliable and available to give testimony.
-Second, filing sooner helps prevent the evidence in your case from disappearing or suffering damage by the time you reach the courtroom.
+Second, filing sooner helps prevent the evidence in your personal injury case from disappearing or suffering damage by the time you reach the courtroom.

 Finally, the sooner you file your claim, the more credible your claim is likely to appear before the court.
 For best results, contact a personal injury attorney as soon as possible to begin the filing process.